Air Source Heat Pump Cost UK (2026 Guide)

 • Have space for an outdoor unit

-They may not be ideal if you:
+They may be more challenging if you:

 • Have limited outdoor space